 The Bottom Line

-While it’s more common than not to delay end-of-life planning, there are many good reasons to set aside your discomfort for the greater good.
-Putting a will in place will give you comfort knowing those you care about will be able to focus on carrying out your legacy.
+At a time when your family is grieving your loss, having a will in place will make the management of your assets clear for everyone involved—without the stress (and expense) of fighting in court.
+Putting a will in place will give you comfort knowing that those you care about will be able to focus on carrying out your legacy.

 This article has been provided to you for informational purposes only and should not be considered a recommendation of any product or service for which you should consult your qualified professional.

 Aon Insurance Services is the brand name for the brokerage and program administration operations of Affinity Insurance Services, Inc. (TX 13695) (AR 100106022); in CA & MN, AIS Affinity Insurance Agency, Inc. (CA 0795465); in OK, AIS Affinity Insurance Services Inc.; in CA, Aon Affinity Insurance Services, Inc. (CA 0G94493), Aon Direct Insurance Administrators, and Berkely Insurance Agency; and in NY, AIS Affinity Insurance Agency.

 Group Insurance coverage is issued by The Prudential Insurance Company of America, a Prudential Financial company, Newark, NJ.